rmrf1039/StockTrendingQuanQuanAnalysisAlgorithm/README.md

 Because I am quite lazy, don't forget to change the analyzed date in schedule.py and history.py.

 # Caution
-The author couldn't guarantee the result are all correct.
 Discreet investment is suggested for the risk of the stock market.